This easy Shrimp Salad with crunchy celery and red onion in a creamy dressing is always a crowd-pleasing appetizer or satisfying lunch.

 If provided, nutritional info is a courtesy, is not guaranteed and should only be considered as a guideline.

 Originally published April 8, 2016.
-Updated with new photographs and recipe slightly revised on August 30, 2019.
+Updated with new photographs, new text, and recipe slightly revised May 2023.

 Easy and my guests loved it!
 This will be my go-to shrimp salad.
 I did mix small shell macaroni with it and loved the fact that the quantity of the mayonnaise did not overpower the overall flavors.